tscircuit/docs/docs/contributing/build-a-sparkfun-module.md

 ## Payment Process

-Once your module is approved and merged:
+- Once your issue is approved, an Algora bounty will be placed on the issue.
-A maintainer will create an Algora bounty for your contribution Claim the bounty on algora.io
+- The payment will be processed through the Algora platform
-Payment will be processed through the Algora platform Bonus may be available for exceptional quality implementations
+- Bonus may be available for exceptional quality implementations!

 ## Tips for Success